 Biography

 early 1960s.
-He taught etching, screen-printing, lino and related surface printmaking at Keswick
+I taught etching, screen-printing, lino and related surface printmaking at Keswick

 Hall College in Norfolk.
-He later moved to the University of East Anglia, Norwich where he continued
+Later I moved to the University of East Anglia, Norwich where I continued

 teaching in the School of Education until 2006.

-Presently he divides his time between printmaking and his other passion, playing the violin in local
+Presently I divide my time between printmaking and my other passion, playing the violin in local

 orchestras and for choral performances.
-In 2017 he began making a small number of sterling silver
+In 2017 I began making a small number of sterling silver

 jewellery pieces following a course at West Dean, Sussex.